Updated May 2023

 Preventing Squatters From The Start

 Squatters most often become a problem when unreliable tenants overstay their welcome or invite others to do so.
+Though some individuals will try to take advantage of you, there are a number of things that you can do to prevent squatters from affecting your business.

 The best way to prevent squatters from ever becoming an issue on your rental properties is to choose great tenants from the get-go.